microsoft/live-share/welcome/welcome-joiner.md

 - Join the [Slack channel](http://live-share.slack.com) and chat with us!
 - Shoot us a [mail](mailto:vsls-feedback@microsoft.com) with suggestions or questions.

-Interested in joining the Private Preview so you can create collaboration sessions instead of just joining them?
-[Register now!](http://aka.ms/vsls-signup)
+Interested in joining the private limited preview so you can create collaboration sessions instead of just joining them?
+[Sign up now!](http://aka.ms/vsls-signup)